Back to stories

 I wanted to have the ability to give back to the people who supported me, especially my parents and my sister, and for my current and future family to have a better life, to escape yesterday’s poverty, but being in a minimum wage job was not the way.

-At Year Up, I specialized in Helpdesk/Desktop support.
+At Year Up United, I specialized in Helpdesk/Desktop support.
 All of our classes were conducted online during the Learning and Development phase of the program due to COVID-19, yet I had to manage my time efficiently to meet assignment deadlines while also juggling a job at Walmart and other personal matters.
-Year Up taught me how to be a young professional by providing skills in areas such as data analysis, business communications, project management, network support, hardware troubleshooting techniques, and so on.
+Year Up United taught me how to be a young professional by providing skills in areas such as data analysis, business communications, project management, network support, hardware troubleshooting techniques, and so on.

 I powered through those gritty first six months of learning and development and landed an internship with my dream company, Microsoft (343 Industries).
-At Microsoft, I was able to interact with servers and other types of machines and apply the skills that I learned at Year Up.
+At Microsoft, I was able to interact with servers and other types of machines and apply the skills that I learned at Year Up United.
 I have learned so much because of this entire experience.
 It was hard, but extremely worth it.

 As I graduate from the program and my internship ends, I am very happy to report that I will be starting my role as an IT Support Analyst at Microsoft (343 Industries) in October 2021.
-All of this wouldn’t be possible without two key factors: hard work and support – the latter has been provided marvelously by Year Up and Microsoft.
+All of this wouldn’t be possible without two key factors: hard work and support – the latter has been provided marvelously by Year Up United and Microsoft.
 I am forever grateful for this kind of program because it shows you the doors that you’re able to step into, and all you have to do is let yourself in.